 B.Sc., M.Sc.
 Guelph, PhD Waterloo - Associate Professor

 B.Sc.
-Newcastle (UK), PhD North Wales - Associate Professor
+Newcastle (UK), PhD North Wales - Professor

 B.Sc., PhD Concordia - Assistant Professor